 1. Where to plant new bamboo plants

 The two bamboo plant varieties in UK gardens are tough plants.
 They can adapt to the four seasons.
-For new bamboo plants grown from cuttings, they should be grown in locations where there is a good amount of sunlight.
+New bamboo plants grown from cuttings, should be grown in locations where there is a good amount of sunlight.

-You should not be worried if you are growing bamboos in pots and containers is always a choice.
+You should not be worried if you are growing bamboo in pots and containers is always a choice.
 They can be moved around when they need sunlight.

 2. Choosing the bamboo cuttings

 Running Bamboo plants are ideal for growing in the garden, whereas the Clump-rooted Bamboo plants are suitable for pots and containers.
 Read about the features and cost of the two bamboo varieties and 13 types of bamboo grown in the UK.